-J&K leaders demand probe after man who went ‘missing’ from Army custody found dead
+J&K leaders demand probe after man who went ‘missing’ from Army custody is found dead

-The police found the body of Abdul Rashid Dar, a resident of Kunan village in the Kupwara district, on Wednesday.
+The police recovered the body of Abdul Rashid Dar, a resident of Kunan village in the Kupwara district, on Wednesday.

 Leaders of several political parties in Jammu and Kashmir on Thursday sought an impartial investigation after the police found the body of a man nearly three months after he went “missing” while in Army custody.